 Cost Comparison of a Log Cabin vs. Yurt

-Last but not least, cost will be a major concern for anyone choosing between a cabin and yurt.
+Last but not least, the cost will be a major concern for anyone choosing between a cabin and a yurt.

 If you go with a cabin and don’t have the know-how to build it yourself, you’ll have to consider the cost of labor — and recall that construction could take as long as nine months.
 This will be the most expensive cost for your project.